erl67/museum-scanner/README.md

    * Scan those first; mark their **E numbers** yellow in the spreadsheet.
    * Copy those images into the correct **species** folder later.
-4. If an envelope already shows initials/“scanned”, still scan the back to track it in batch context.
+4. If an envelope already shows initials/“scanned,” still scan the back and front to keep track.
+Rename folder as:

+   * `Genus_species - 11SEP25 ERL`
 5. If a species envelope is **missing**, create a placeholder folder:

    * `Genus_species - Missing`
-6. At the **end of a Family**, remember to change CZUR’s storage folder to the next Family.
+6. At the **end of a Family**, change CZUR’s storage folder to the next Family.

 ---